misho-kr/ansible-cloud-playbooks/README.md

 ### Limitation

-You can not create VMs on multiple could providers in the same playbook execution.
-But you can run the playbook multiple times, each time with different __cloud__ parameter.
+Can not create VMs on multiple could providers in the same playbook execution.
+Instead run the playbook multiple times, each time with different __cloud__ parameter.